plone/plone.app.contenttypes/docs/README.rst

 Compatibility
 -------------

+The versions 1.2.x (build from the master-branch) are used in Plone 5.

-Version 1.1b3 is tested with Plone 4.3.x.
-The versions of branch 1.1.x will stay compatible with Plone 4.3.x.
+Version 1.1b5 and later are tested with Plone 4.3.x.
+The versions build from the branch 1.1.x will stay compatible with Plone 4.3.x.

-For support of Plone 4.1 and 4.2 please use version 1.0.x.
+For support of Plone 4.1 and 4.2 please use versions 1.0.x.
 Please note that they do not provide the full functionality.

-The versions 1.2.x of the master-branch are compatible with Plone 5 and plone.app.widgets.

 Installation